 You probably already have the 4 ingredients needed for these homemade crackers.
 Here’s what you need:

-Used as a binder.
-I have tested this recipe also with oat milk for a dairy-free application and it works well too.
+Milk: Used as a binder.
+I have tested this recipe with oat milk for a dairy-free application, and it also works well.
 The cracker texture is a bit more delicate but delicious.